Tel3text/unity-plexus-effect/index.md

 What I have planned for the upcoming months:
 - Write an in-depth tutorial for fastai v2 text, showing details like subword tokenization, multi-label classification, QRNN and inference
 - Train a BERT language model from scratch in a new language and share it on the [huggingface model hub](https://huggingface.co/models)
-- When the new fast.ai Deep Learning course part 2 comes out, I plan to follow along here with posting projects and tuto
+- When the new fast.ai Deep Learning course part 2 comes out, I plan to follow along here with posting projects and tutorials

+Head over to [